longtengmcu/USB-HOST-driver-4G-rndis-device/README.md

 * Optimize USB host protocol framework to support more kinds of USB devices
 * Optimize STM32F USB driver library

+## Driver ##
+* The stm32 usb drvier add the USB high speed port, It have the fast than use the Full speed port.
+You can open it by the define micro DRV_USBH_USE_HS in the rtconfig.h

 ## Reference material
 * [STM32 USB主机传输中断过程](https://blog.csdn.net/fhqlongteng/article/details/116898748?spm=1001.2014.3001.5501)